bohdanpotuzhnyi/ClassSense/reports/final/chapters/4_design_rationale.md

 - Only aggregated, session-level information (no individual histories).
 - Optional environment sensing is room-level only and never linked to individuals.

-This ensures that the tool supports co-regulation without introducing a surveillance dynamic that would reduce adoption.